Implications of gauge freedom for nonrelativistic quantum electrodynamics: Measurements and virtual photons

-In contrast to the electric field, it is easy to show that unlike ${\bf E}$ the magnetic field ${\bf B}={\bf B}_{\rm vac}+{\bf B}_{\rm s}$ has unique vacuum and source components and that ${\bf B}_{\rm s}$ is causal \cite{power_time_1999-1}.
 These results generalise those of Ref. \cite{power_time_1999-1} by giving vacuum-source partitions of the physically arbitrary field ${\bf \Pi}$, using an arbitrary gauge $\alpha$.
-For any given physical field the relative magnitude of the non-local contributions occurring for $t_r<0$ vary with $\alpha$ and provide a measure of the delocalisation of the source, as will be elaborated further below and in Sec. \ref{2od}.
+For any given physical field the relative magnitude of the non-local contributions occurring for $t_r<0$ vary with $\alpha$ and provide a measure of the delocalisation of the source, as will be elaborated further below and in Supplementary Note~XIII.